TomDolidon/VALKILIT/docs/JHIPSTER.md

 ### Packaging as jar

-To build the final jar and optimize the valkilit application for production, run:
+To build the final jar and optimize the valkylit application for production, run:

 ```
 ./mvnw -Pprod clean verify